-Aegina was an important trading state in the Greek World.
-It was eclipsed by Athens after the Persian Wars and was captured by the Athenians in 456 B.C., and soon after, the inhabitants were expelled from the island.
+Aegina was a vital trading state in the Greek World.
+However, Athens eclipsed it after the Persian Wars and was captured by the Athenians in 456 B.C.
+Soon after, the inhabitants were expelled from the island.

 Aegina was the first Greek state to create coinage.

 Diameter: 24 mm